iotaledger/iota.go/README.md

 This library allows you to do the following:

-- Create messages with indexation and transaction payloads
+- Create messages with tagged data and transaction payloads
 - Get messages and outputs
 - Sign transactions
 - Generate addresses